History & Social Studies

 2. Develop greater skill in using videos, literature, and selected resources for teaching purposes.

 3. Develop a plan for a comprehensive teaching unit for the Colonial and Revolutionary themes that apply to their teaching.

 Apply extended reading and research on Colonial and Revolutionary issues to lesson plans, if the credit option is chosen.

-This was my first experience with Heritage; I was a little hesitate about taking an online class (it has been so long since I took my last one) but I was pleasantly surprised - and am ready to take more.
-It was really great, I'm so glad my teaching partner talked me into taking it!
+This was my first experience with The Heritage Institute; I was a little hesitant about taking an online class (it has been so long since I took my last one), but I was pleasantly surprised - and I am ready to take more.
+It was great!
+I'm so glad my teaching partner talked me into taking it!

 5th Grade Teacher